 Wash up in lukewarm water with soap if necessary.
 If the ink dries on the screen, soak the screen overnight in soapy water and using a soft brush, clean the screen.
 The ink should dissolve easily.

 There is no need to buy a second set of colours for silk screen printing on paper.
-Just add the print paste to your existing acrylic range to produce a range of printing inks.
-The addition of the print paste slows the drying time of the acrylics allowing the screens to be washed out easily.
+Add the print paste to your existing acrylic range to produce a range of printing inks.
+The addition of the print paste slows the acrylic drying time, allowing the screens to be washed out easily.

-The print paste allows reduction of the colours to achieve transparent layering and brilliant, bright colours.
+The print paste allows the reduction of the colours to achieve transparent layering and brilliant, bright colours.

-The use of print paste with acrylics also means no toxic fumes to be dealt with and no waste solvents.
-Everything can be washed up in the water and the waste poured into the garden.
+Using print paste with acrylics also means no toxic fumes to be dealt with and no waste solvents.
+Everything can be washed up in the water, and the waste poured into the garden.